 “When I went on vacation to Bali, I fell completely in love- as a craftsperson- with Bali’s limitless creative resources.
 For three years I went back and forth, L.A. to Bali, creating fashions which I then I sold to Hollywood while concurrently learning to conduct business in Asia.
 I then said goodbye to my workshop in Hollywood and opened another workshop in this beautiful tropical garden studio.

 I’ve always been a vintage clothing fan and a student of fashion past and present.
-Hollywood’s exacting standards helped me refine my eye for the finer points of authenticity as well as helping me to see how attention to detail, and particularly fit, is what turns mere mortals into stars.”
+Hollywood’s exacting standards helped me refine my eye for the finer points of authenticity as well as helping me to see how attention to detail, proportion and particularly fit, is what turns mere mortals into stars.”

 “I have an interest in many aspects of fashion, certainly not limited to the fashions of the 40’s and 50’s.
-But Whirling Turban has found a home with collectors and there is certainly enough rich material in this historical period of fashion to keep me busy for a long time.

 It is much more expensive to reproduce vintage styles *well* today than it was when these dresses were originally manufactured.
 Polyester is ubiquitous nowadays and cheaper than the great cottons, silks and beloved rayons used in mid-century fashion.
 It takes much more time to construct garments using classic sewing techniques, and today’s clothes have as few details as the manufacturer can get away with so they can be sewn on a production line in a matter of just a few minutes!